diveBarKaraoke/divebar_karaoke_creation_guide/docs/banned_bands.rst

 * Muse - Mercy
 * AC/DC - Mistress For Christmas
 * AC/DC - Gone Shootin'
-* The Eagles - Try And Love Again
 * Ozzy Osborne - Let It Die
 * Ozzy Osborne - Lay Your World On Me
 * Ozzy Osborne - Not Going Away